Advanced Reproducible Research in R

 Welcome!

-Reproducibility and open scientific practices are increasingly in demand and needed by scientists and researchers in our modern research environments.
-More frequently, our work include a high level collaboration on scientific projects, and consequently many new challenges arise that we as researchers do not have the training for nor knowledge on how to resolve.
-Challenges include:
+Reproducibility and open scientific practices are increasingly in demand and needed by scientists and researchers in modern research environments.
+More frequently, our work, as researchers, includes a high level of collaboration on scientific projects.
+Consequently, many new challenges arise that we lack the training or knowledge to resolve.

-• Documenting the software dependencies of a project in order to synchronize computing environments among the collaborators and potentially servers;
+- Documenting the software dependencies of a project to synchronize computing environments among collaborators and potentially with servers;

-• Documenting (and automating) the steps taken to process, analyze, and present the data and findings in a way that allows collaborators to re-generate the most recent results.
+- Documenting (and automating) the steps taken to process, analyze, and present data and findings in a way that allows collaborators to regenerate the most recent results.

-Training and awareness of the skills and knowledge necessary to create reproducible and transparent data analysis pipelines are still very much lacking for researchers.
-Partly due to this gap, how exactly an analysis is done to produce a given result is poorly, if at all, described in scientific studies.
-This could have major impact on the reproducibility an ultimately the reliability of studies.
+Training and awareness of the skills and knowledge necessary to create reproducible and transparent data analysis pipelines are still significantly lacking among researchers.
+Partly due to this gap, how exactly an analysis is done (including data processing and wrangling) to produce a given result are often poorly, if at all, described in scientific studies.
+This can have a major impact on the reproducibility and, ultimately, the reliability of studies.

-This course is designed to address these issues in code-along sessions (instructor and learner coding together), reading activities, some discussion activities, and exercises using a real-world dataset.
-This website contains all of the material for the course, from reading material to exercises to images.
-It is structured as a book, with “chapters” as lessons, given in order of appearance.
-We make heavy use of the website throughout the course where code-along sessions follow the material on the website nearly exactly (with slight modifications for time or more detailed explanations).
+This course is designed to address these issues through code-along sessions (instructor and learners coding together), reading activities, discussion activities, and exercises using a real-world dataset.
+This website contains all the course materials, from reading content to exercises.
+It is structured like a book, with “chapters” serving as lessons presented in order of appearance.
+We make extensive use of the website throughout the course, with code-along sessions closely following the website material (with slight modifications for time constraints or more detailed explanations).

 Want to contribute to this course?
 Check out the README file as well as the CONTRIBUTING file on the GitHub repository for more details.
 The main way to contribute is by using GitHub and creating a new Issue to make comments and give feedback for the material.